30 October 2018 | BI and data analysis, Pricing strategy, Revenue management

 Know where you stand in your market.
-An important part of business intelligence is competitor data, which you can leverage to understand the steps you need to take to make your hotel attractive to midweek bookers.
+An important part of hotel business intelligence is competitor data, which you can leverage to understand the steps you need to take to make your hotel attractive to midweek bookers.

 Use trusted market data to get an accurate competitor comparisons and other tools to gain insights into rate party across major OTAs, and to aid in optimising your channel mix.